5 Maths Tricks Or Bad Habits We Should No Longer Be Teaching Primary School Pupils in KS2

 Here, the top bar is split into halves.
 Each half is then split into three.
 This shows that in the original whole there are six parts, so sixths.
 When you split a half of the whole into three parts it is a sixth of the whole.
 As below:

-The complexity of the Maths behind problems like these might make us want use “tricks” to get pupils successfully answering faster.
-But really, these Maths tricks are just “bad habits” which support no Maths understanding.
+The complexity of the maths behind problems like these might make us want use maths tricks to get pupils successfully answering faster.
+But really, these maths tricks are just bad habits which support no real maths understanding.
 For pupils to truly succeed and become great mathematicians, they have to understand the concepts that underpin a problem.

-Enjoyed this?
-Check out our blog: 20 Maths Strategies KS2 That Guarantee Progress for Any Pupil.
+- 20 Maths Strategies KS2 That Guarantee Progress for Any Pupil